-Unless the worker's employer is covered by a managed care organization (MCO) contract, the worker must choose an attending physician, who is responsible for authorizing time loss benefits, overseeing medical care for the injury, authorizing reduced work hours or duties, releasing the worker to return to work, and deciding when the worker is medically stationary.
+After a claim is accepted, unless the worker's employer is covered by a managed care organization (MCO) contract, the worker must choose an attending physician who is responsible for authorizing time-loss benefits, overseeing medical care for the injury, authorizing reduced work hours or duties, releasing the worker to return to work, and deciding when the worker is medically stationary.
 While the worker can only have one attending physician at a time, the worker can change their attending physician two more times by choice, and can make further changes with approval from the insurer.
+The attending physician may refer a worker to other physicians and care providers for consultations and necessary treatment.